-England vs Pakistan, 2nd Test: England batsmen share load and keep Pakistan under pressure
+England vs Pakistan, 2nd Test: England build lead, pressure on Pakistan

 Root was first to go, edging a ball aimed across him by Mohammad Amir after adding 16 to his overnight score.

-Malan also played himself in before departing to Amir’s first ball after tea while, at the other end, 20-year-old nightwatchman Bess fell one run short of his second successive test half-century when he edged to slip.
+Malan also played himself in before departing to Amir’s first ball after tea while, at the other end, 20-year-old nightwatchman Bess fell one run short of his second successive Test half-century when he edged to slip.

 With plenty of cloud overhead and the floodlights on, conditions were never easy and even the dashing Bairstow and Buttler failed to dominate.